 Voxels produce a virtual grid in 3D space, and the mesh then occupies sections of this grid to form its shape.
-The word voxel comes from combining the term pixel with volume.
 Low-resolution voxels are a common art style in video games, for example, Minecraft or Roblox.

 While voxels are based on cubes, the high resolution of the grids means smooth curves are still possible.
 Similar to how polygonal meshes are flat planes that can make smooth curves by having a high number of polygons and using smoothing groups.

-Since the mesh in 3D Coat uses voxels, you do not need to subdivide polygons which can give you better performance on some PC setups.
 The other benefit is that your 3D object is solid and isn’t just a shell like a polygonal mesh.
 This makes some sculpting and deformation techniques easier, both computationally and creatively, for the artist.

 Starting with an “empty” space or starting with a volume of some sort are both options within the Voxel environment.